O-Three-Two/2023-10-zetachain-alpha/phase-1/bytes032.md

 So it makes it a lot simpler for developers to build these things.
 Meaning there are still cross chain assets and movement involved, but Zetachain manages a lot of that in a more secure, simplified manner.

+@dev-101 @vladbochok Imo a huge benefit is that devs don't really have to think about the one way peg or think about converting these things over.
+Because using this ERC 20 abstraction, they can manage those assets natively without having to worry about that conversion process.
+It's practically one way peg.

 #### ZRC20 example

 bytes032: imo this approach strives to solve the issue with fragmented liquidity on different pools on different chains